 1 888-488-8434

-Referral Service
+Referral Service to

-Private Treatment Centers
+Private Treatment Centers in Canada

-LSD or lysergic acid diethylamide is a synthetic chemical found in ergot, a fungus that infects rye grain.
+LSD, or lysergic acid diethylamide is a synthetic chemical found in ergot, a fungus that infects rye grain.

 The drug is a psychedelic substance and can produce significant changes in perception, mood, and thought when taken at small doses.
 Large doses of the drug produce severe visual and auditory hallucinations and distortions of space and time.